 - 'Teilleistung' T-BGU-106776 with oral examination according to § 4 Par.
-2 No. 2 details about the learning control see at the 'Teilleistung'
+2 No. 2 basic knowledge of hydrology, hydraulic engineering and water management as well as open channel hydraulics lecture notes

 Further information on the course/module can be found at: https://wb.iwu.kit.edu/education.php.